 Shocked to see this one on the worst 3?
 Us too.
 The packaging is so convincing.
 QuestBar claims to have real ingredients and whole foods in their bars, but when you turn the bar over and look at the ingredients list you’ll notice there isn’t any whole food to be found except almonds.
 It’s low sugar (1 gram sugar, 2 grams erythritol) and high protein with 21 grams, but it’s pumped with fillers, chemicals, and additives, which aren’t healthy for our bodies.

 This is a plant-based protein bar with 11 grams of protein, 9 grams of natural sugars, and 5 grams of fiber, and only 200 calories.
 It’s like a dessert, with more benefits than downsides.

 We love our KIND bars!
 Unlike some of the alternatives, you won’t need to sugar detox after eating one.
 This is one of the best all-natural bars with the lowest amount of natural sugar, at only 4g.
 With only 210 calories, this all-natural bar gives you some protein and just a tiny amount of natural sugar, but it doesn’t slack in flavor or good fats.

 If you don’t trust the processed food industry, you can always make your own protein bars at home with all-natural products.
 This is the most effective way to find “clean” low sugar, high protein bars—but you’ll be stuck calculating all the nutrition facts per serving.
+Just pick out the type of protein powder to fit your needs, and use it in your protein bar recipe.
 If you’re not ready to do that, stick to our top 3!